 How To Turn Yourself In

 If the police have a, or if you need to start a jail sentence, you really should follow the law and go down to the jail and turn yourself in.
 For a warrant, go to the jail processing area, and tell someone that believe that there could be an outstanding arrest warrant out for you.
 They will do a record check, and if they verify that there is a warrant for your arrest, they will take you into custody and begin the intake process.
 If it is for a jail sentence, go down to the jail on the date and time that the sentence order requires you to.
 Be very careful that you get don’t get there late, or they may decide to arrest you.
-Only bring approved items when you go to jail, such as your drivers license or your ID, any prescription medication you might take, along with your doctor’s prescription, and the sentencing order.
+Only bring approved items when you go to jail, such as your driver’s license or your ID, any prescription medication you might take, along with your doctor’s prescription, and the sentencing order.

 To have visitors, you need to list information about each visitor to the jail before anyone can visit them.
 Your visitors will go into a log of visitors for the inmate.
-All visitors has to provide proof of identification.
+All visitors have to provide proof of identification.
 Any visitors showing up late or that is not on the visitation list will be turned away.

 Jail visitation policies can change, so you should visit the official Venango County Prison jail site before you try to visit an inmate.